Working in mental health

 Whilst some occupations require specialist university-level qualifications and experience, mental health nursing offers an excellent career pathway where you will provide care, counselling and support for people with a range of conditions including depression, anxiety, and eating disorders.
 Mental health nurses work in a variety of settings — including clinics, hospitals, and specialist facilities — and in partnership with the patient, their family, and the wider community.

-In April 2021, the WA State Government announced that 100 new mental health nurse positions will be created, with more to come over the next few years.
+In April 2021, the WA State Government announced that 100 new mental health nurse positions will be created - external site, with more to come over the next few years.
 WA Health has also recently launched the Mental health 80 initiative (MH 80), which offers opportunities for newly qualified registered and enrolled nurses to participate in a six-month mental health transition to practice program.

 As a mental health nurse, you would be working with patients to understand their mental health conditions, observing the condition of individual patients, administering medication, facilitating therapy groups, and liaising with other mental health professionals about treatment plans.